 SELECT * FROM Students WHERE EXISTS (SELECT name FROM Students WHERE name = ”Sam” );

-The GROUP BY statement groups rows that have the same values into summary rows.
-Code Example:
+The GROUP BY statement groups rows with the same values into summary rows.

 SELECT * FROM Customers GROUP BY name;